Lifailon/TorAPI/README.md

 - 🧲 [Telegram bot for Kinozal](https://github.com/Lifailon/Kinozal-Bot) - that implements remote control of the qBittorrent and Transmission torrent client, interface for the Kinozal torrent tracker and synchronization of downloaded media content with Plex Media Server.

 - ❤️ [WebTorrent Desktop api](https://github.com/Lifailon/webtorrent-desktop-api) - branch (fork) of the original version of [WebTorrent Desktop](https://github.com/webtorrent/webtorrent-desktop), which add a remote control mechanism via the `REST API` on base [Express Framework](https://github.com/expressjs/express).

-- 🎞️ [Open Kinopoisk Chrome Extension](https://github.com/Lifailon/OpenKinopoisk) - adds buttons to the Kinopoisk website for searching for films and TV series in open sources.

 - 📡 [Reverse Proxy .NET](https://github.com/Lifailon/rpnet) - cross-platform command line utility for implementing a .NET-based reverse proxy.
 It is used to provide access to hosts from one network interface to remote applications via TCP, UDP or HTTP/HTTPS protocols accessible through another network interface without unnecessary settings and with authorization support.